-The percentage rate used to calculate the management fee for each class of shares of the fund is determined daily using a two-component formula that takes into account (i) the daily net assets of the accounts managed by the advisor that are in the same broad investment category as the fund (the Category Fee) and (ii) the assets of all funds in the American Century Investments family of funds (the Complex Fee).
+The percentage rate used to calculate the management fee for each class of shares of the fund is determined daily using a twocomponent formula that takes into account (i) the daily net assets of the accounts managed by the advisor that are in the same broad investment category as the fund (the Category Fee) and (ii) the assets of all funds in the American Century Investments family of funds (the Complex Fee).
 The statement of additional information contains detailed information about the calculation of the management fee.

-as a Percentage of Average Net Assets

-for the Fiscal Year Ended December 31, 2019 Class I Class II

-VP Inflation Protection Fund 0.46% 0.46%
+Management Fee Paid by the Fund to the Advisor as a Percentage of Average Net Assets for the Fiscal Year Ended December 31, 2020 VP Inflation Protection Fund

-A discussion regarding the basis for the Board of Directors' approval of the fund's investment advisory agreement with the advisor is available in the fund's semiannual report to shareholders dated June 30, 2019.
+A discussion regarding the basis for the Board of Directors' approval of the fund's investment advisory agreement with the advisor is available in the fund's semiannual report to shareholders dated June 30, 2020.